 Inula racemosa, also known as Pushkarmoola, is another traditional Ayurvedic botanical that has potential cardio-protective benefit.
 In human trials, a combination of Inula racemosa and Commiphora mukul was shown to be superior to nitroglycerin in reducing the chest pain and dyspnea associated with angina.

-Gug. is also found to reduce the stickiness of platelets and this action also asserts lowering of risk of cardiovascular diseases.
+It is also found to reduce the stickiness of platelets and this action also asserts lowering of risk of cardiovascular diseases.
 This is also helpful in fibrinolytic action.

 Obesity as well as other "Civilization born disorders" like diabetes, hypertension are now proved to be facilitated by this life style.

-Ayurveda's first guideline for ayurvedic physicians is to remove the factors promoting the disease from your life - food, exercise, lifestyle.
+Ayurveda's first guideline for Ayurvedic physicians is to remove the factors promoting the disease from your life - food, exercise, lifestyle.
 Simple, practical and effective.

-Gug. helps to reduce the fat from the body so after some time your skin folds won't look that much flabby.
+It helps to reduce the fat from the body so after some time your skin folds won't look that much flabby.
 If its use is coupled with proper exercise, you can dream of having a good figure.

-In one double blind clinical study, Gug. was given with phosphate, hydroxycitrate and tyrosine.
+In one double blind clinical study, it was given with phosphate, hydroxycitrate and tyrosine.
 This regimen was followed along with exercise.
 The results showed improvement in mood and slight weight reduction in overweight individuals.

-In one small clinical trial mentioned in Journal Of Dermatology, this ayurvedic herb is found to be equally effective as Tetracycline in the treatment of Cystic Nodular Acne.
+In one small clinical trial mentioned in Journal Of Dermatology, this Ayurvedic herb is found to be equally effective as Tetracycline in the treatment of Cystic Nodular Acne.
 In this trial, 500 mg of extract was given twice a day.